thrix/baseruntime-package-lists/README.md

 ## Setup
 Storage requirements:
-* You may need up to 10GiB of free space for the repository data
+* You will need up to 15GiB of free space for the repository data.
+Note that this number keeps changing, so add another 5GiB for safety.

 These tools require the following pre-requisites:
 * bash